brandli/MFRC522-python/README.md

 MFRC522-python
 ==============

+This a copy of https://github.com/mxgxw/MFRC522-python, without the usage of RPi.GPIO for the rst Pin.

 A small class to interface with the NFC reader Module MFRC522 on the Raspberry Pi.

 This is a Python port of the example code for the NFC module MF522-AN.